Skip to main navigation Skip to main content

 Identifying strengths and protective factors

-The factors below are most likely to be observed in the medium to long term, especially in the therapeutic context.
-A child with harmful sexual behaviours does not have to demonstrate all these protective factors to be able to return home.
-These factors can mean there is a decreased risk of the child engaging in harmful sexual behaviours because the child is taking an active role in risk management, taking greater responsibility for their behaviour, and recognising the impact of their behaviour on others.
+A child with harmful sexual behaviours does not have to demonstrate all the above strengths and protective factors to be able to return home.
+These factors can mean there is a decreased risk of the child engaging in harmful sexual behaviours because the child is taking an active role in risk management, taking greater responsibility for their behaviour and recognising the impact of their behaviour on others.

 Note